<big> Wild Atlantic Way Tour </big>

 Overnight & Breakfast Sligo

-Downpatrick Head 3 miles north of Ballycastle village is a striking headland standing 126ft above the sea.
-From here, there are fantastic views of the Atlantic, the Staggs of Broadhaven to the west, and high cliffs along the shore.
+Downpatrick Head just 3 miles north of Ballycastle village is a striking headland standing 126ft above the sea.
+Admire the fantastic views of the Atlantic, the Staggs of Broadhaven to the west, and the high cliffs along the shore.
 The small stone building at the top of Downpatrick Head was used as a lookout post during the Second World War.
 It is now used to view the many species of birds on ‘Dún Briste’.
-The Sea Stack known as ‘Dún Briste’ (The Broken Fort) can be seen at Downpatrick Head, 3 miles north of Ballycastle.
+The Sea Stack known as ‘Dún Briste’ (The Broken Fort) can be seen at Downpatrick Head.
 It was separated from the mainland in 1393 as a result of high seas and the people were taken off using ships ropes.
 It is 63 metres by 23 metres, 45 metres high and 228 metres from the shore.

 Westport is a town in County Mayo in Ireland.
 It is at the south-east corner of Clew Bay, an inlet of the Atlantic Ocean on the west coast of Ireland.
 The town centre was designed by James Wyatt in 1780, in the Georgian architectural style.
 Amongst its many outstanding features are the elegant tree-lined streets along the river known as The Mall, bustling Bridge Street, the main shopping street with cheerful shop and pub fronts.
 Westport attracts visitors of every age and nationality and they love what they find – a unique blend of old and new, living memories of a bygone era mingling happily with the lively, busy town of today.